 All of this sounds astonishingly futuristic, particularly if you remember what it was like to work on personal computers in the 1980s.

-To put it in perspective, the Mac was now not only offering a crazily ahead-of-its-time graphical user interface.
+To put things in perspective, the Mac offered a crazily ahead-of-its-time graphical user interface.
 With the Macintosh Office, these computers could talk to one another and even share similarly advanced hardware peripherals.
 The end result: a version of Steve Jobs’ later “digital hub” strategy.

-However, things didn’t pan out quite as planned.
+However, things did not pan out quite as planned.
 AppleTalk promised the capability to connect machines without the need for a centralized router or server.
 Mac users could easily set up a network and then maintain it without much difficulty.

 Unfortunately, AppleTalk’s transfer speeds proved very, very slow — about 1/10th the Ethernet speeds developed at Xerox PARC in the 1970s.

-Apple also didn’t experience enough success with the LaserWriter to launch a slew of other high-cost, high-end shareable hardware accessories.
-(Although it did release a LaserWriter II in 1988.)
+Apple also failed to achieve the type of success with the LaserWriter that would let the company launch a slew of other high-cost, high-end shareable hardware accessories.
+(However, Apple did release a LaserWriter II in 1988.)

-Additionally, the file network was delayed (it didn’t ship for several years after being announced).
+Additionally, the file network suffered from big delays.
+(It didn’t ship for several years after Cupertino’s announcement.)

 Last but not least, Apple launched Macintosh Office with the disastrous “Lemmings” ad.
 That unfortunate followup to the fantastic “1984” Macintosh ad lent the stench of failure to a project that doesn’t deserve to be remembered like that.
 Particularly since it helped launch the desktop publishing revolution.